embedly/embedly-docs/endpoints/arguments.rst

 ``urls``
     A comma separated list of urls for Embedly to process.
-Each URL must be escaped, but Commas separating URLS must NOT be URL encoded.
-For example the request for::
+Each URL must be escaped, but commas separating URLS must NOT be URL encoded.
+For example, the request for::

         var urls = ['http://google.com', 'http://apple.com', 'http://embed.ly']